 In this article, I’m going to expound on the step-by-step approach to hitting more effectively in slow-pitch softball.
 After reading this, you’ll be well on your way to having the perfect slow-pitch softball swing.
 Not only will you see the ball travel farther off your bat, but you’ll gain the type of confidence you’ll need when you walk up with bases loaded.
 Don’t be the guy on the team that nobody wants up with the bases juiced.
 Instead, become the “automatic homer” you’ve always dreamed of becoming.

-Let me pause for one second.
-Please, for all that is holy, get a good bat.
 Time and time again, people complain about the ball not going very far… Well, did you ever think about the fact that your bat might be dead?
 Unfortunately, whether you like this or not, bat technology matters.
 And even good softball players can be outdone by freaking Joe Punypants over there that is dropping bombs cause of his bat.

 Slow pitch swing vs. baseball swing